Regulation of self-driving cars: State policies

+As of December 2024, about half the US states had statutes regulating vehicles operated by some degree of autonomous technology.

 Nevada

 In June 2011, the Nevada Legislature passed a law to authorize the use of automated cars.
 Nevada thus became the first jurisdiction in the world where automated vehicles might be legally operated on public roads.
 According to the law, the Nevada Department of Motor Vehicles is responsible for setting safety and performance standards and the agency is responsible for designating areas where automated cars may be tested.
-This legislation was supported by Google in an effort to legally conduct further testing of its Google driver-less car.
+This legislation was supported by Google in an effort to legally conduct further testing of its Google driverless car.
 The Nevada law defines an automated vehicle to be "a motor vehicle that uses artificial intelligence, sensors and global positioning system coordinates to drive itself without the active intervention of a human operator".
 The law also acknowledges that the operator will not need to pay attention while the car is operating itself.
 Google had further lobbied for an exemption from a ban on distracted driving to permit occupants to send text messages while sitting behind the wheel, but this did not become law.
 Furthermore, Nevada's regulations require a person behind the wheel and one in the passenger's seat during tests.